IBM/ibm-block-csi-driver/docs/content/troubleshooting/recovering_vol_attach_crashed_k8s.md

-# Recovering a pod volume attachment from a crashed Kubernetes node
+# Recovering from a crashed Kubernetes node

 This section details a manual operation required to revive Kubernetes pods that reside on a crashed node due to an existing Kubernetes limitation.